SaiKiranReddyK28/Emotion-based-music-recommendation-system/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Issue1
-about: Describe this issue template's purpose here.
+about: The setup of the python development failed several times.
-title: ''
+title: 'Setup of python env'
 labels: ''
-assignees: ''
+assignees: 'All'

 ---